Group Handover for Drone Base Stations: Literature Overview and Related Works

 \subsection{Security Exploits in 5G NR}

-Most of the vulnerabilities in LTE-A, such as IMSI-catching are solved in 5G NR.
+Most of the vulnerabilities in LTE-A, such as IMSI-catching are {addressed} in 5G NR.
 However, there are still on-going security issues in 5G NR \cite{exploits}.
+SUPI is the encrypted version of IMSI in 5G.
 IMSI, which is the UE's private key, is sent to BSs as cleartext in the LTE-A standards.
 The UE's private key in 5G NR (SUPI) is encrypted by using the public key of the BS.
 Unfortunately, with the fake BS attack, the attackers can still obtain the UE's private key.
-The BS is providing the public key to the UE.
-An attacker may impersonate the BS and deliver a fake public key to the UE.

-According to 3GPP Release 16\cite{3GPP33846}, attackers can perform SUPI guessing attacks.
+According to 3GPP Release 16\cite{3GPP33846}, attackers can perform SUPI guessing attacks \cite{SUPIGUESS}.
 Attackers can generate random SUPI and encrypt it by the BS public key.
 If the attackers obtain a valid response from BS, the SUPI can be assumed as a real SUPI.
-By trying all possibilities, valid SUPIs for a dedicated network can be obtained.

 Authentication complexity is another security issue for 5G handover process.
-The \textit{t-BS} must establish a connection with AMF for each UE in order to update the current handover situation.
-The BS can be located far from AMF and can lose connection with AMF.
-The assumption of too much mobility in 5G can increase authentication complexity \cite{5GHandoffVulnerabilities}.

-Fake BSs can perform a desynchronization attack.
-BSs should be synchronized to continue the handover process.
-The next-hop chaining counter (NCC) is the parameter that should be increased for each handover.
-A fake BS can perform a fake handover with a \textit{t-BS} to break down the counter and obtain security keys.
+The assumption of extra mobility in 5G can increase authentication complexity. { {BSs} have to share UE data between each other and the core network must be informed as well. { The surge in mobility rate results in increasing number of communications.} Therefore, mobility is one of the most important aspects that affect authentication complexity \cite{vulnerabilities}. }